Nissan executive on leave for tasks related to Ghosn arrest

-TOKYO (AP) — Nissan says Chief Performance Officer Jose Munoz, who oversaw the Japanese automaker’s global strategies, is taking a leave of absence to work on “special tasks arising from recent events,” referring to the arrest of former Chairman Carlos Ghosn.
+TOKYO (AP) — Nissan Chief Performance Officer Jose Munoz, who oversaw the Japanese automaker’s global strategies, is taking a leave of absence to work on “special tasks arising from recent events,” the company said Saturday, referring to the arrest of former Chairman Carlos Ghosn.

-Nissan Motor Co. spokesman Nicholas Maxfield did not offer any other details Saturday.
+Nissan Motor Co. spokesman Nicholas Maxfield did not offer any other details.
 Munoz is among several executives media have speculated could be a possible successor to Ghosn.

-Ghosn led Nissan for two decades after being sent in by Renault in 1999 when Nissan was near bankruptcy.
+Ghosn, a revered figure in the global auto industry, led Nissan for two decades after being sent in by Renault in 1999 when Nissan was near bankruptcy.
 Renault owns 43 percent of Nissan.

 Most Read Business Stories